openshift-eng/openshift-goimports/README.md

 ```

-### Example hack/verify-imports.sh script
+### <a name='Examplehackverify-imports.shscript'></a>Example hack/verify-imports.sh script
-This file will check if there are any go files that need to be formatted, print a list of them, and exit with status one (1).
+This file will check if there are any go files that need to be formatted.
+If there are, it will print a list of them, and exit with status one (1), otherwise it will exit with status zero (0).
 ```
 #!/bin/bash